Cutout

 1. Open the Discord Developer Portal and create an application.
 Under Bot, reset and copy the token.
 Under General Information, copy the Application ID and Public Key.

-2. Set all three as Worker secrets:
+2. Add all three as Worker secrets in the dashboard: DISCORD_BOT_TOKEN, DISCORD_APP_ID, DISCORD_PUBLIC_KEY.

 3. Back in the developer portal, set the Interactions Endpoint URL (under General Information) to https://<your-cutout-host>/discord/interactions.
 Discord pings this URL with a verification request: with the public key in place, the worker responds correctly and the URL saves.